What is Prioritization?

 In case you were wondering, the O’s are just there for auditory effect because how could anyone remember MSCW?

 These are extremely high priority and contribute to the overall success of a project.
 These parts of the project must be satisfied or else the project will be a failure.

 These are the least important.
-These will not be a part of this project, but it could still be somewhat important and might be included in some way in a future project.
+These will not be a part of this project, but it I still important and might be included in some way in the future.

 Risk Prioritization Matrix